Skip to main content

 Highlighted Courses

 Build core technical and problem-solving skills through courses in thermodynamics, fluid mechanics, materials science, mechanical design, and manufacturing processes.
-Prepare for innovation in fields like aerospace, automotive, and energy.
+Prepare for a rewarding career in industries like aerospace, automotive, and energy.

 Find Out if This Degree Is Right for You!